O-Robotics/robot_description/README.md

 # robot_description

 This ROS 2 package provides the URDF/Xacro robot model and launch files to publish the TF tree using `robot_state_publisher`.
+While the current one is only for running through localization.

 ## Features